Chris Farley: Personal life

 For most of his adult life, Farley battled alcohol and drug addiction.
 These addictions resulted in him being suspended from the cast of Saturday Night Live.
 Producer Lorne Michaels had little patience for Farley's drug use (having had similar problems with John Belushi) and threatened to dismiss Farley permanently if he refused to obtain help.
 Bernie Brillstein, whose firm of Brillstein-Grey Entertainment managed Farley, had repeatedly sent Farley to drug and alcohol rehabilitation.

 In 1997, there was a visible decline in Farley's health.
-He made a guest appearance on Nickelodeon's children's sketch comedy show All That.
+He made a guest appearance on Nickelodeon's children's sketch comedy show All That, alongside future Saturday Night Live alum Kenan Thompson.
 The appearance proceeded without incident, but the physical comedy Farley was famous for was minimal, arguably because it was noticeable Farley was breathing heavily and struggling to perform.
 In the final years of his life, Farley sought treatment for his weight and drug abuse on 17 occasions.

 On October 25, 1997, Farley made his final appearance on Saturday Night Live as a first-time host.
 The cold open featured Lorne Michaels doubting Farley's ability to host, with Tim Meadows advocating that "he will be calm, he will be focused and he will be good ...
 His party days are over."
 Chevy Chase was Farley's "sponsor" in the sketch.
 In fact there was genuine uncertainty over whether Farley would be able to perform; Chris Rock, who appeared in his opening monologue, was reportedly on standby to host himself if required.
 Farley's voice was noticeably hoarse following the dress rehearsal, and he appeared flushed and out of breath during the episode.
+Similar to Farley's appearance on All That, however, the episode of Saturday Night Live had ultimately concluded without any major incidents.

 Death

-On December 18, 1997, at 2:00 p.m.
-CST, Farley was found dead by his younger brother John in his apartment in the John Hancock Center in Chicago, at the age of 33.
-An autopsy revealed that Farley had died of an overdose of a combination of cocaine and heroin, commonly known as a "speedball".
-Advanced atherosclerosis as well as asthma and Type 2 Diabetes was cited as a "significant contributing factor".
+On December 18, 1997, at approximately 2:00 p.m.
+CST, Farley was found on the floor by his younger brother John in his apartment in the John Hancock Center in Chicago but pronounced dead at 3:45 pm.
+He was 33 years old.
+An autopsy revealed that Farley had died of an overdose of a combination of cocaine and morphine, commonly known as a "speedball".
+Advanced atherosclerosis was also cited as a "significant contributing factor".